 ANNUAL TAX ON ENVELOPED DWELLINGS (aTED)

 This was originally a tax or charge levied on residential property held by “non-natural persons” (including companies).
 It levied an annual charge at increasing rates on property worth more than £2m.
 This has now been changed and the bands extended to include property worth more than £500,000 as at 5th April 2012.
 From 5th April 2018 it is levied on properties worth more than £500,000 as at 5th April 2017.

 If your company lets the property it may claim relief from the charge.
 (There are a few other reliefs too).
 But you have to claim the relief, it is not given automatically.
 This means completing an additional return each year, and having the property valued every fifth year.

 The 15% rate of SDLT was introduced at the same time as the ATED.
 This too has now been extended and so the 15% rate also applies to company (and other non-natural person) purchases in the range of £1m to £2m from 6th April 2015 and purchases in the range of £500,000 to £1m after 6th April 2016.
 There are some exceptions.

 CAPITAL GAINS TAX (CGT)

 Companies pay tax on chargeable gains at the corporation tax rate.
-The CGT rate for gains accruing while ATED was levied is 28%.
 Get in touch today to find out how we can help you with your Capital Gains Tax return.

 TAKING YOUR PROFIT FROM THE COMPANY